-ere is a collection of the best articles on Happiness that came out in 2014.
+Here is a collection of the top 10 articles on Happiness of 2014.
 While almost all of these are rooted in the science of Psychology, one comes from the Philosophy.
 This is a nearly homogeneous collection of reads that will enrich you, humor you, and get you to re-think your ideas on happiness.

 A CNN article exploring happiness within the domain of science, strictly for beginners.
 This is a Q&A format article by Elizabeth Landau, that answers the questions as ‘Why Be Happy?’, ‘Where Happiness Comes From?’, and ‘What Can We Do To Make Ourselves More Positive?’
 It explores the relationship with happiness of mindfulness, money, environment.